Prayer is the Answer…

 We learn just enough to identify problems, but not enough to help others psychologically work through those issues.
 We are not trained in psychotherapies.
 We are trained in Bible therapy!
 We can easily get our schedules and energies drained by these good intentions, but how better it is to introduce others to the Great Counselor.

 I decided to honor the counseling appointment and at least evaluate the need before I announce or attempt any change.
 At my first session with Mrs. Redford, I listened.
 At my second session with Mrs. Redford, I asked questions and listened some more.
 At my third session with Mrs. Redford, I introduced her to what I told her was “prayer therapy.”

 What was this “prayer therapy” that I introduced her too?
 I opened the Bible to the Lord’s Prayer in Matthew 6:9-13 and asked her to pray about her problems using the four principles of prayer taught by our Lord and Savior Jesus Christ.

 As we read through Matthew 6:9-13 I pointed out that Jesus teaches us four specific principles about prayer that if she began to use could change her problems.
 The four principles we looked at were start with praise, state your petition, stand on His promises, and share in His power.

-The same four principles that I shared that day (and have since presented to hundreds of churches and school chapels, across various denominations) are also detailed in my book “How to Pray: A Pocket Guide to the Four Principles of Prayer Taught by Jesus.”
+The same four principles that I shared that day are also detailed in my book Prayer is the Answer.

 At our fourth session, Mrs. Redford said, “Pastor, I hope you don’t feel bad, but this “prayer therapy” approach is such a blessing to me, that I would almost rather spend this time in prayer than here talking with you.”
 To which I thought, “Praise God!”